ElementsProject/lightning/doc/developers-guide/app-development/grpc.md

 As above, generate the new server certificate, but this time with the `SAN` configuration.
-Copy `server.pem` and `server-key.pem` into the certificates location and restart the service to take effect.
+Copy `server.pem` and `server-key.pem` into the certificates location (ex. `<lightning-dir>/bitcoin` for `mainnet`) and restart the service to take effect.